Dhruv7Tripathi/Dhruv7Tripathi/README.md

 </div>

 <div align="center">
   **"Code is like humor.
-When you have to explain it, it's bad."** – Cory House
+When you have to explain it, it's bad."** – Dhruv Tripiathi
 </div>